 - The 3 technologies that are critical to the evolution of cloud computing (TechRepublic)

-As with many of its innovations, the set of tools that the Google Cloud Platform comprises were originally internal tools built for Google's use.
+As with many of its innovations, the set of tools that GCP comprises were originally internal tools built for Google's use.
 This would eventually prove problematic.

 At the onset, Google originally targeted startups and SMBs for its cloud division.
-The company even went as far as to set up a startup fund, offering $100,000 of Cloud Platform credit to eligible startups back in 2014.
-However, Google would eventually need to expand its focus to prove successful.
+The company even went as far as to set up a startup fund, offering $100,000 of Cloud Platform credits to eligible startups back in 2014.
+However, Google would eventually need to expand its focus to prove successful as a cloud provider.

 The problem was, Google marketed its products for users to be able to build their apps just like Google did.
-But, many companies, especially bigger enterprises, didn't want to.
-Google executive chairman Eric Schmidt recently admitted that this was the wrong approach, and that Google has decided to change gears in how it provides its services through Google Cloud Platform.
+But many companies, especially bigger enterprises, didn't want to.
+Google executive chairman Eric Schmidt admitted in 2016 that this was the wrong approach, and that Google had decided to change gears in how it provides its services through GCP.

-"We decided to meet you where you are, as opposed to where we think you should be," Schmidt said.
+"We decided to meet you where you are, as opposed to where we think you should be," Schmidt said at the time.

-By signing former VMware honcho Diane Greene, adding security and reliability, and providing better stepping stones into Google Cloud Platform, Google is making its platform more accessible to all businesses.
-So, where Google Cloud Platform would have once only affected small businesses and startups, it's now a viable option for enterprises and big businesses as well.
+By signing former VMware honcho Diane Greene, adding security and reliability, and providing better stepping stones into GCP, Google is making its platform more accessible to all businesses looking to ditch some (or all) of their data centers.
+So, where GCP would have once only affected small businesses and startups, it's now a viable option for enterprises and big business workloads as well.

 It seems that large corporations are paying attention.
-Google recently added big names to its Cloud Platform roster, including Disney, Coca-Cola, Spotify, Apple, Colgate-Palmolive, and Home Depot, among others, proving that it can cater to the needs of major players.
-Although, many of these companies also use other providers such as AWS or Azure, which means that Google Cloud Platform could also act as a complementary provider for existing AWS or Azure customers who need additional capabilities or flexibility.
+In 2016, Google added big names to its Cloud Platform roster, including Disney, Coca-Cola, Spotify, Apple, Colgate-Palmolive, and Home Depot, among others, proving that it can cater to the needs of major players.
+However, many of these companies also use other providers such as AWS or Azure, which means that GCP could also act as a complementary provider for existing AWS or Azure customers who need additional capabilities or flexibility.

-Being that it is a platform on which applications are built and hosted, the choice of a provider like Google Cloud Platform also affects developers.
-For developers, Google Cloud Platform supports Go, Node.JS, Python, Ruby, PHP, and Java.
-Make sure you are involved in any conversations about selecting a cloud provider to make sure it is a platform you, and your team, are comfortable working in.
+Since it is a platform on which applications are built and hosted, the choice of a provider like GCP also affects developers.
+For developers, GCP supports Go, Node.JS, Python, Ruby, PHP, .NET, and Java.
+Developers should make sure they are involved in any conversations about selecting a cloud provider to ensure it is a platform that they, and their team, are comfortable working in.